Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

-Given a link $e=(i,j)$, if both $i$'s output and $j$'s input are \textit{reliable}, or both are \textit{unreliable}, then any drops ${d}^*_{(i,j)}$ are symmetrically attributed to $i$ and $j$ (half to each with $\hat{\beta}_{(i,j)}=\frac{1}{2}$).
-If on the other hand one of the two is \textit{reliable} while the other is \textit{unreliable}, then the one identified as \textit{unreliable} is attributed all the drops in that edge ($\hat{\beta}_{(i,j)}=0$ if $i$'s output is \textit{unreliable} and $\hat{\beta}_{(i,j)}=1$ if $j$'s input is \textit{unreliable}).
-This mechanism effectively identifies unreliable nodes subject to failures such as going offline or lacking enough throughput, as these failures affect the node's median reliability.
-Additionally, in adversarial settings the malicious nodes engaging in selective packet dropping suffer as much reliability degradation as they are able to inflict on their (otherwise reliable) targets.

-We refer to Appendix~\ref{appendix-beta} for further details on the rationale and implications of various approaches to assigning values to $\hat{\beta}_e$, and additional explanations why the threshold approach outlined above (and in more detail in Appendix~\ref{appendix-beta-threshold}) offers the best tradeoffs.
+Given the link reliability estimates $\hat{\rho}_e$ for $e \in G$ (computed according to Eq.~\ref{eq:rho_e_hat}), we define for each node $j$ the median incoming link reliability $\bar{\rho}^{\mathsf{in}}_j$ as the median of the set $\{\hat{\rho}_{(i,j)} \mid i \in P(j) \}$, and the median outgoing link reliability $\bar{\rho}^{\mathsf{out}}_j$ as the median of the set $\{\hat{\rho}_{(j,k)} \mid k \in S(j)\}$ These median values are then compared to a preset threshold $\bar{\tau}$.
+If node $j$'s $\bar{\rho}^{\mathrm{in}}_j \geq \bar{\tau}$ (respectively, $\bar{\rho}^{\mathrm{out}}_j \geq \bar{\tau}$), then $j$ is considered reliable on its input (respectively, output) links; otherwise, it is considered unreliable.
+In this way, each node receives two labels (one for inputs and one for outputs), each independently set to either \textit{reliable} or \textit{unreliable} based on the median link reliability in each direction.
+Given a link $e=(i,j)$, if both $i$'s output and $j$'s input are \textit{reliable}, or both are \textit{unreliable}, then drops ${d}^*_{(i,j)}$ are symmetrically attributed to $i$ and $j$ (half to each with $\hat{\beta}_{(i,j)}=\frac{1}{2}$).
+If only one of the two is unreliable, then all the drops in that edge are attributed to the unreliable node ($\hat{\beta}_{(i,j)}=0$ if $i$'s output is \textit{unreliable} and $\hat{\beta}_{(i,j)}=1$ if $j$'s input is \textit{unreliable}).
+This mechanism effectively identifies unreliable nodes experiencing issues such as downtime or insufficient throughput, as these issues impact a node’s median reliability.
+In adversarial settings, malicious nodes engaging in selective packet dropping also suffer degradation in their own reliability scores, proportional to the harm they cause to otherwise reliable peers.
+We refer the reader to Appendix~\ref{appendix-beta} for further details on the rationale and implications of various approaches to assigning values to $\hat{\beta}_e$, and additional explanations why the threshold approach outlined above (and elaborated in Appendix~\ref{appendix-beta-threshold}) offers the best tradeoffs.

-{\bf Reliability estimation in unreliable settings.} We first consider scenarios where all nodes are non-adversarial but up to half of each layer may be unreliable, go offline, have limited throughput or otherwise be subject to random failures, and argue that the estimated $\hat{\rho}_j$ is a good approximation of the underlying ${\rho}_j$ (given by Eq.~\ref{eq:estimated_node_perf} but using `ground truth' ${s}_e$, ${d}_e$ and ${\beta}_e$ instead of ${s}^*_e$, ${d}^*_e$ and $\hat{\beta}_e$).